TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Experiment and Analysis

 \section{Experiment and Analysis}

-This section focuses on evaluating the performance of LVLMs, with a particular emphasis on Bard, in various areas such as visual perception, visual knowledge acquisition, visual reasoning, visual commonsense understanding, visual object hallucination, and embodied intelligence, as detailed in Sections \ref{sec:exp-eval-results}.
-Additionally, we provide an ablation study of our evaluation metrics in Section \ref{sec:exp-ablation-metric}.
-Lastly, we present multimodal applications of Bard by extensive demos in Section~\ref{sec:exp-bard-demo}.
+This section focuses on evaluating the performance of LVLMs in various areas such as visual perception, visual knowledge acquisition, visual reasoning, visual commonsense understanding, visual object hallucination, and embodied intelligence, as detailed in Sections \ref{sec:exp-eval-results}.
+Additionally, we provide an ablation study for the benchmark in Section \ref{sec:exp-ablation-metric}.
+Lastly, we present multimodal applications of top-performing LVLMs by productivity test in Section~\ref{sec:exp-bard-demo}.
+The summarized results are reported in Fig. \ref{fig:general1}.